 The first case-study examined a frontal passage and subsequent wind ramp event on November 15th, 2016.
-For this case, both full cycling and no-cycling experiments were performed over a sixty-hour period beginning at 12Z on Nov.
-14th and ending at 00Z on Nov.
+For this case, both full cycling and no-cycling experiments were performed over a sixty-hour period beginning at 1200 UTC on Nov.
+14th and ending at 0000 UTC on Nov.
 17th 2016.
-An initial control experiment was performed in which observations were evaluated but not assimilated.
-In this run the WRF ensemble was advanced one hour, every hour, with boundary conditions perturbed by SKEBS and provided by one-hour RAP forecasts.
-No-cycling experiments utilized previously generated 1-hr forecasts from the control ensemble to instantaneously assimilated pressure observations.
+An initial control experiment was performed in which observations were used for verification but not assimilated.
+In this run, the WRF ensemble was advanced one hour, every hour, with boundary conditions perturbed by SKEBS and provided by one-hour RAP forecasts.
+No-cycling experiments utilized previously generated 1-hr forecasts from the control ensemble to assimilate pressure observations.
 Since the model is not run after each assimilation step in the no-cycling runs, these experiments lack any memory of the assimilation and are less expensive to run.
 In full cycling experiments the model is run after each assimilation step allowing the model to retain some memory of the assimilation.
 No-cycling and full-cycling experiments examined the impact of assimilating SPOs and traditional in-situ pressure observations from the MADIS network.
 In no-cycling experiments, the impact of assimilating pressure change was also examined.
 For this case, uWx SPOs were bias corrected with random forests trained on data retrieved between Aug.
 15th and Nov.
 9th, 2016.
-The RMSE of bias prediction was combined with estimates of location uncertainty and sensor noise to provide a unique estimate of observational uncertainty for every SPO.
+The RMSE of bias prediction???
+Not clear was combined with estimates of location uncertainty and sensor noise to provide a unique estimate of observational uncertainty for every SPO.

-The second case-study examined a windstorm that evolved from the remnants of tropical storm Tsonga.
-For this case, both full cycling and partial-cycling experiments were performed over a sixty-hour period beginning at 12Z on Oct.
-14th and ending at 00Z on Oct.
+The second case-study examined a windstorm that evolved from the remnants of tropical storm Songda.
+For this case, both full cycling and partial-cycling experiments were performed over a sixty-hour period beginning at 1200 UTC on Oct.
+14th and ending at 0000 UTC on Oct.
 17th, 2016.
 As in the first case an initial control experiment was performed in which observations were evaluated but not assimilated.
 Two full cycling experiments examined the impact of assimilating SPOs and a combination of SPOs and SPCOs.
-In partial cycling experiments the WRF ensemble was cycled until the start of a forecast run during which the model was allowed to evolve freely.
-Two partial cycling experiments were designed to examine how the assimilation of SPOs impacted short-term forecasts of the extant and track of the windstorm.
-Partial cycling forecast runs were initialized at 19Z and 21Z on Oct.
+In partial cycling experiments the WRF ensemble was cycled until the start of a forecast run, during which the model was allowed to evolve freely.
+Two partial cycling experiments examined how the assimilation of SPOs impacted short-term forecasts of the extant and track of the windstorm.
+Partial cycling forecast runs were initialized at 1900 and 2100 UTC on Oct.
 15th.
-In each forecast run the WRF ensemble utilized SKEBS perturbed RAP forecast boundary conditions.
-Both the 19Z and 21Z runs produced ensemble forecasts out to 04Z on Oct.
+In each forecast run, the WRF ensemble utilized SKEBS perturbed RAP forecast boundary conditions.
+Both the 1900 and 2100 UTC runs produced ensemble forecasts out to 04 UTC on Oct.
 16th.
 Since many SPOs collected during this case were retrieved from smartphones that had just joined the uWx network, bias correcting SPOs on past data was not feasible.
 As a result, SPOs assimilated in this case study were bias corrected with random forests trained on data retrieved during the month after the event, between Oct.
 19 and Nov.
 23, 2016.
 Each SPO was assigned a unique observational uncertainty derived from the RMSE of bias prediction, location uncertainty and sensor noise.